XpiritBV/CodeToCloud-Workshop/Challenges/Module2-MovingToTheCloud/Tasks/MOVECLOUD-T001.md

 > ```
 > *  Use the `az aks browse -n $aksName -g $resourcegroupName` to browse to the cluster dashboard
 >
->* When browsing to the Kubernetes Dashboard from your Codespace, paste `/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#/login` after the url that CodeSpaces generates for you
+>* When browsing to the Kubernetes Dashboard from your Codespace, paste `/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#/login` after the URL that CodeSpaces generates for you

 ## Links & Information
 * [Install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)